hiteshpr/WeatherApp/README.md

 # WeatherApp

-This is a simple and intutive waether App purely made in Angular 2 and then shifted to Angular 4.
+A intuitive app made in Angular 2 and then shifted to Angular 4.
-It detects the user's location or user can also add different location names in the text box provided.
+It detects the user's location or user can add different location names in the text box provided.
-The text box is autofill and suggest names of places when user starts entering locations name.
+The text box is autofill and provides suggestion.
-The App then displays all the weather information like temperature, wind, humidity etc and also displays forcast of next 5 days.
+The App then displays all the weather information like temperature, wind, humidity etc and also displays forcast for the next 5 days.

 For accessing the weather data, OpenWeatherMap's REST APIs are used.